Smoothing proximal gradient method for general structured sparse regression: Extensions to multi-task regression with structures on outputs

-\item {\bf Graph-guided Fusion Penalty in Multivariate Regression:} Assuming the graph structure over the $K$ outputs is given as $G$ with a set of nodes $V=\{1,\ldots,K\}$ and a set of edges $E$, the graph-guided fusion penalty for multivariate regression is given as:
+\item[(2)] \textit{Graph-guided-fused-lasso penalty in multi-task regression.} Assuming that a graph structure over the $K$ outputs is given as $G$ with a set of nodes $V=\{1,\ldots,K\}$, each corresponding to an output variable and a set of edges $E$, the graph-guided-fused-lasso penalty for a structured multi-task regression is given as